Richard Wood (diplomat): Career

 Wood joined the Foreign and Commonwealth Office (FCO) in 1990.
 His first role was as Desk Officer for the Single Market, European Presidency, and Gibraltar.

 His first foreign posting was as the Second Secretary for internal politics in Cape Town and Pretoria.
 During his first posting Wood was outed as homosexual to the FCO Security Department by colleagues, and was sent back to Britain and told to expect dismissal.
 He was allowed to keep his job, but said that he faced "years of resentment and fear".

 After returning to the UK in 1998, he was press officer for Africa in the FCO news department two years, head of a European Union team for two years, then was posted to the UK mission in New York as first secretary (human rights/social development) from 2002 to 2007.
 He was back in Cape Town as British Consul General from 2007 to 2011, then briefly served in Basra, Iraq before he returned to the FCO in 2012.
 An appointment to Washington DC as Counsellor (foreign and security policy) was ended in 2015, when he became head of the FCO Northern and Central Europe Department.
-He was appointed Ambassador to Norway in August 2018.

-Ambassador to Norway

-Wood was appointed the British Ambassador to Norway on 23 August 2018.
+He was appointed as British Ambassador to Norway on 23 August 2018 and completed this posting in 2023, when he returned to the Foreign Office.